nightingale-project/nightingale/README.md

 Welcome to the Nightingale project!

-Lear about the project at our [website](https://nightingale-project.github.io/)
+Learn about the project at our [website](https://nightingale-project.github.io/)